mie00/ollama/docs/api.md

 Advanced parameters (optional):

 - `format`: the format to return a response in.
-Format can be `json` or a JSON schema
+Format can be `json`, a JSON schema, or GBNF grammar
 - `options`: additional model parameters listed in the documentation for the [Modelfile](./modelfile.md#valid-parameters-and-values) such as `temperature`
 - `system`: system message to (overrides what is defined in the `Modelfile`)
 - `template`: the prompt template to use (overrides what is defined in the `Modelfile`)